solo-io/gloo/devel/contributing/pull-requests.md

 As always, use your judgment.
 A few small changes are fine, but if you find yourself making many changes to unrelated files, it is probably best to split them up.

 #### Gather Feedback Early
 If your changes are large, or you are unsure of the approach, it is best to gather feedback early.
-This can be done by opening a draft PR, or by asking for feedback in [Slack](https://slack.solo.io/).
+This can be done by opening a draft PR, or by asking for feedback in [the CNCF slack channel](https://cloud-native.slack.com/archives/C080D3PJMS4)

 ### Comments Matter More Over Time
 In your code, if someone might not understand why you did something, they definitely won't remember later.
 To avoid this, add comments to your code that express the *why*, since the code should express the *how*.